daniloab/fullstack-playground/packages/notification/README.md

-# @fullstack-playground/test
+# @fullstack-playground/notification

-Test utilities to make testing easier
+Notification utilities to make testing easier

+## What you can find here
+By now, it only disponible a email function used on this blog post.

+But, feel free to implement any function related to notifications.